 The NACD Auxiliary supports NACD by promoting the association’s education and stewardship programs, playing a significant role in organizing the annual meeting, and conducting outreach on NACD’s behalf.

-In particular, NACD Auxiliary sponsors the prize money for the National Poster Contest and Photo Contest each year and works to establish and strengthen the auxiliaries of state conservation district associations.
-To learn more about NACD Auxiliary and how you can be involved, contact NACD Stewardship and Education Coordinator Diana Blackwood.
+In particular, the NACD Auxiliary sponsors the prize money for the National Poster Contest and Photo Contest each year and works to establish and strengthen the auxiliaries of state conservation district associations.
+To learn more about the NACD Auxiliary and how to get involved, contact NACD Stewardship and Education Coordinator Diana Blackwood.

 The Conservation Technology Information Center (CTIC) is a national, public-private partnership that envisions agriculture using environmentally beneficial and economically viable natural resource systems.